-Call of Duty: My Life Before, During and After the Band of Brothers by Lynn Compton
+Lessons from the Call of Duty Memoir and the Band of Brothers

 “Second Platoon was indeed ‘blessed’ to have Buck Compton as our leader.
 He was a quiet and strong officer who, above all, listened and talked to all men under his command.
 I could never say enough to express my thanks and admiration for Buck Compton.”